-Two significant efforts - the Common Data Model [20] from Unidata in the US and the Climate Science Modelling Language [21] (CSML) from the Natural Environment Research Council (NERC) in the UK - are collaborating to develop an over-arching data model that unites the netCDF data model with spatial data ("GIS") concepts from the Open Geospatial Consortium (OGC).
-Using a data model standardizes the operations that may be performed upon data - how to subset data, to change its resolution, to "regrid" it from one coordinate system to another in a manner that conserves mass and energy - which enables the development of sharable software toolkits that greatly accelerate the development of the system.
-A number of other independent data management initiatives in the ocean and atmospheric sciences have adopted classifications around sampling geometries, for example the NOAA GEO-IDE Concept of Operations [9], the ESRI Arc Marine Data Model [22].
+data ("GIS") concepts from the Open Geospatial Consortium (OGC).
+Using an agreed data model standardizes the operations that may be performed upon data - such as how to subset data or to "regrid" it from one coordinate system to another in a manner that conserves mass and energy - which enables the development of sharable software toolkits that greatly accelerate the development of the system.